 In XP, the customer works closely with the development team to define and prioritize user stories.
 The development team estimates, plans, and delivers the highest priority user stories in the form of working, tested software on an iteration-by-iteration basis.
-In order to maximize productivity, the practices provide a supportive, lightweight framework to guide a team and ensure high-quality software.
+In order to maximize productivity, the practices provide a supportive, lightweight framework to guide a team and ensure high-quality enterprise software.

 The Crystal methodology is one of the most lightweight, adaptable approaches to software development.

-Crystal is actually comprised of a family of Agile methodologies, including Crystal Clear, Crystal Yellow, Crystal Orange and others.
+Crystal is actually comprised of a family of Agile process models, including Crystal Clear, Crystal Yellow, Crystal Orange and others.
 Each has unique characteristics driven by several factors, such as team size, system criticality, and project priorities.
 This Crystal family addresses the realization that each project may require a slightly tailored set of policies, practices, and processes in order to meet the product ‘s unique characteristics.

 Unlike traditional development methods, Crystal doesn’t try to fix the tools and techniques of development but keeps people and processes at the core of the process.
 However, it is not only the people or the processes that are important, rather the interaction between them that is most important.

 Several key tenets of Crystal include teamwork, communication, and simplicity, as well as reflection to frequently adjust and improve the process.
-Like other Agile methodologies, Crystal promotes early, frequent delivery of working software, high user involvement, adaptability, and the removal of bureaucracy or distractions.
+Like other Agile frameworks, Crystal promotes early, frequent delivery of working software, high user involvement, adaptability, and the removal of bureaucracy or distractions.

-The Dynamic Systems Development Method (DSDM) is an Agile methodology that grew out of the need to provide a common industry framework for rapid software delivery.
+The Dynamic Systems Development Method (DSDM) is an Agile approach that grew out of the need to provide a common industry framework for rapid software delivery.
 Since 1994, the DSDM methodology has evolved to provide a comprehensive foundation for planning, managing, executing, and scaling Agile process and iterative software development projects.

 DSDM is based on eight key principles that direct the team and create a mindset to deliver on time and within budget.
-These principles primarily revolve around business needs/value, active user involvement, empowered teams, frequent delivery, integrated testing, and stakeholder collaboration.
+These agile principles primarily revolve around business needs/value, active user involvement, empowered teams, frequent delivery, integrated testing, and stakeholder collaboration.
 DSDM specifically calls out “fitness for business purpose” as the primary criteria for delivery and acceptance of a system, focusing on the useful 80% of the system that can be deployed in 20% of the time.